-This document applies to Academic Year 2019/20 onwards
+This document applies to Academic Year 2020/21 onwards

 1. Awarding institution/body University of Worcester

 2. Teaching institution University of Worcester

 3. Programme accredited by NA

 4. Final award or awards MSc

 5. Programme title MSc Coaching Psychology

 6. Pathways available NA

 7. Mode and/or site of delivery Taught UW Campus

-8. Mode of attendance and duration Full and Part-time
+8. Mode of attendance and duration Fu Full and Part-time

 Block Delivery (Weekends)

 1 year full time, 2/3 years part time.

 9. UCAS Code N/A

-10. Subject Benchmark statement and/or professional body statement This programme of study meets the QAA descriptor at Master's level (QAA Master's Degree Characteristics (September 2015); the descriptor for a higher education qualification at Level 7 on the Framework for Higher Education Qualifications (FHEQ)
+10. Subject Benchmark statement This programme of study meets the QAA

+and/or professional body descriptor at Master's level (QAA Masters

+statement Degree Characteristics Statement 2020

+the descriptor for a higher education

+qualification at Level 7 on the Framework for

+Higher Education Qualifications (FHEQ)

-11. Date of Programme Specification preparation/ revision June 2019 Approval August 2019, AQU amendments to Section 19
+11. Date of Programme Specification June 2019 Approval

+preparation/ revision August 2019, AQU amendments to Section

+19

+August 2020 - Updates and AQU

+amendments